-This event is in partnership with University of Oxford and will bring together policymakers, public sector commissioners, social finance and social impact investment entities to think about how public and social innovation can be used to create a more inclusive economy.
+This event was in partnership with University of Oxford and brought together policymakers, public sector commissioners, social finance and social impact investment entities to think about how public and social innovation can be used to create a more inclusive economy.

-In the afternoon, a practical workshop session will explore:
+In the afternoon, a practical workshop session explored:

 - where and how co-creation and other social innovation approaches could lead to better outcomes for inclusive economic policy

 - the barriers and opportunities for policymakers and civil servants adopting these approaches

 - the skills and support policymakers and civil servants need to adopt social innovation approaches in the policymaking process in the future.